Showing posts with label Keeping Watch. Show all posts

 The only thing left standing was the brick chimney.
 Once red, now blackened by the fire that had consumed everything else that he loved.

-And maybe everything that he loved.
+And maybe everyone that he loved.

 “They may have gotten out, Corv.”